-This Recommendation covers the exposure of people present on telecommunication sites and the exposure of people outside the telecommunication sites to EMF produced by telecommunication equipment and equipment on telecommunication sites.
+This Recommendation covers the exposure of people present on telecommunication sites, and the exposure of people outside telecommunication sites, to EMF produced by telecommunication equipment and equipment on telecommunication sites.

-Contact current exposure due to conductive objects irradiated by electromagnetic field is not covered in this Recommendation
+Contact current exposure, due to contact with conductive objects irradiated by electromagnetic fields, is not covered in this Recommendation.

-The exposure due to the use of mobile handsets or other radiating devices used in close proximity to the human body is not covered.
+Exposure due to the use of mobile handsets or other radiating devices, used in close proximity to the human body other than the head, is not covered.

-ITU-T Recommendation K.33, Limits for people safety related to coupling into telecommunications system from a.c. electric power and a.c. electrified railway installations in fault conditions, covers safety issues related to people coming in contact with telecommunications circuits exposed to the induction of a.c. electric power or a.c. electrified railway lines.
+ITU-T Rec.
+K.33, Limits for people safety related to coupling into telecommunications system from a.c. electric power and a.c. electrified railway installations in fault conditions, covers safety issues related to people coming in contact with telecommunication circuits exposed to the induction of a.c. electric power or a.c. electrified railway lines.